 Plumbing and electricity can be a bit sporadic at times, as I discovered when I went back to the same cafe for breakfast on my second day here, (after enjoying it the first day) and it was closed because they had no power that morning.
 Not unusual from what I was told.
 And western-style cafes like this are not ubiquitous, so finding another took awhile.

 In 2016, the Obama administration took action to ease restrictions on travel as well as on the import and export of goods between the 2 countries that are only 90 miles apart.
 In response, the Cuban Government opened the door for private entrepreneurship a bit for its citizens, and hip cafes and restaurants sprang up throughout Havana, some similar to what you might find on Miami Beach.
-The Trump administration has since abruptly reversed course, returning to Cold-War era restrictive policies which has reversed this slow improvement in the economy.
+The Trump administration abruptly reversed course, returning to Cold-War era restrictive policies which has reversed this slow improvement in the economy.
+Only time will tell what course the Biden administration will take.
+Politics aside, I cannot hope that somehow the USA can learn to work with the Cuban government for the sake of an improved lifestyle for the people of Cuba.

 My Father in Cuba – 1958